National Park Lodges – When to Splurge and When to Skip

 Glacier Park Lodge & Many Glacier Hotel – Glacier National Park

 Glacier is huge!
 On my first trip there, I stayed on the west side and spent much of my day driving around the whole south side of the park – on two different days – just to get to the east side.
-To avoid all of this pick one of these two hotels.
-You’ll have easy access to some of the park’s best trails, and you’ll be close to Waterton Lakes national park in Canada, which is in my 4-day Glacier itinerary.
+To avoid all of this, I recommend either Glacier Park Lodge or Many Glacier Hotel on the east side of the park.
+You’ll have easy access to some of the park’s best trails, and you’ll be closer to Waterton Lakes national park in Canada, which is in my 4-day Glacier itinerary.
 Glacier Park Lodge is just outside the park’s east entrance, while Many Glacier sits on Swiftcurrent Lake on park grounds.

 Lake Yellowstone Hotel – Yellowstone National Park